Information and resources about respite care and how it could help you with family caregiving.

 Being a family caregiver can be very challenging, and all too often unpaid carers can suffer from burnout.
 This is where a person is so exhausted physically and mentally from their role that they literally are completely unable to function.
 This is not a positive situation for either the carer and the person receiving care and prevention is always the best approach to avoiding caregiver burnout.

 Prevention includes: seeking support from loved ones or professionals when you need it, staying healthy, staying organised and generally taking care of yourself as much as possible.
 More often than not, respite is a key part of avoiding caregiver burnout.

 What Is Respite Care?

 Respite care is where a trained carer comes to care for your loved one for a set period of time which could be anything from a few hours, or even a few weeks depending on your needs and circumstances.
-A trained respite carer will usually be arranged by an agency that supplies home care, domiciliary or live-in carers.
+A trained respite carer will usually be arranged by an agency that supplies home care, domiciliary care or live-in care.

 Do I Have To Pay For Respite Care?